bytina923/League-of-Legends-Result-Analysis-2024/README.md

 <iframe src="asset/diff10m.html" width="800" height="600" frameborder="0"> </iframe>
 <iframe src="asset/diff15m.html" width="800" height="600" frameborder="0"> </iframe>

 The scatter plot shows a clear positive trend between gold and experience at both 10 and 15 minutes, which can be fitted with a linear regression.
 The results indicate a strong correlation between the charts, suggesting that multicollinearity should be considered when constructing future models.
-Also, we noticed that

-<h3 id = "2.3">Pivot Table: Does side matter?</h3>
+Also, we noticed that the categorical features exhibit high cardinality, while the bivariate analysis shows multicollinearity within the quantitative data.
+This will take in effect in later analysis.

+**Aggregates Analysis**
+In our aggregates analysis, we will examine the average gold difference at key moments in the game, notably at 10 and 15 minutes, between blue and red teams.

+The **pivot table** showcases how gold advantage correlates with team positioning.
+For instances, that overall teams on the **Blue side are more likely to win** with considerable gold advantages by the 15-minute mark across all positions, especially with notable leads in jungle and overall team gold.

 <h2 id = "3"> Assessment of Missingness </h2>

+The dataset we're analyzing contains numerous columns with missing data, a common issue in real-world datasets that may poses challenges for data analysis and modeling.
+<iframe src="asset/missing_proportion.html" width="800" height="600" frameborder="0"> </iframe>
+To explore whether these missing values are Missing At Random (MAR) or Not Missing At Random (NMAR), we look for patterns in the missing data.
+If the presence of missing data is related to observed data, it might be MAR; if it’s related to unobserved data, it might be NMAR.

 <h3 id = "3.1"> NMAR analysis </h3>
+In examining the nature of these missing data, we've concluded that there is **no column that is NMAR(Not Missing at Random)**.
+The missineness seems to be influenced by the league from which the data originates.
+Specifically, some leagues do not publish "in-game data" and lead to systematic absences of information across certain columns for matches within those leagues.
+This aligns with the **MAR(Missing at Random)** assumption, as the missingness depends on a observed data (the league) rather than the unobserved (or missing) in-game data itself.

 <h3 id = "3.2"> Missing Dependency </h3>

+To assess the randomness of the missing data distribution across `leagues`, we will conduct a **permutation test** focusing on the `top_golddiffat15` column.
+This choice is based on the premise that all columns exhibit similar patterns of missingness.
+We hypothesize that the missingness in the `top_golddiffat15` column is random across different `leagues` and will set a sinificant lelve of 0.01.

+Here is the empirical distribution of the test statistic:

-<iframe src="asset/missing_proportion.html" width="800" height="600" frameborder="0"> </iframe>
+<iframe src="asset/missing_dependency.html" width="800" height="600" frameborder="0"> </iframe>

 Our observed statistic was: 0.9923034634414515

 Our p-value was: 0.0

-Here is the empirical distribution of the test statistic:

-<iframe src="asset/missing_dependency.html" width="800" height="600" frameborder="0"> </iframe>
+With a p-val below the threshold of 0.01, we **reject the null hypothesis**.
+This indicates that the missingness in the "top_golddiffat15" data is not random across different leagues.
+The permutation test results, as visualized in the plot, suggests that the pattern of missing data is associated with certain conditions inherent to the leagues and so we conclude it to be MAR.

 <h2 id = "4"> Hypothesis Testing </h2>

-**Null hypothesis:** The distribution of "team_golddiffat15" for the winning team is the same as the distribution of "team_golddiffat15" for the losing team.
+**Null hypothesis**: The distribution of "team_golddiffat15" for the winning team is the **same** as the distribution of "team_golddiffat15" for the losing team.

-**Alternative hypothesis:** The distribution of "team_golddiffat15" for the winning team is different than the distribution "team_golddiffat15" for the losing team.
+**Alternative hypothesis**: The distribution of "team_golddiffat15" for the winning team is **different** than the distribution "team_golddiffat15" for the losing team.

 **Test Statistic:** We will be using []
   * We chose to use [] because [].

-**Significance Level:** 5% (0.05)
+**Significance Level:** 1%
   * We choose this significance level because []

-**P-value:** []
+**P-value:** 0.003
   * We did [] simulations

-**Conclusion:** []

-'''
-~~subnote: delete after read!!
-~~never use language that implies an absolute conclusion, since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false~
-~~Justify why these choices are good choices for answering the question you are trying to answer.
-'''
+**Conclusion:** Given the resulting p-value of 0.003 which falls below our significance threshold of 0.01, we reject the null hypothesis.
+This **suggests** that there is a statistically **significant difference** in the distribution of "team_golddiffat15" between winning and losing teams.
+The choice to focus on the "team_golddiffat15" metric as a means to explore how experience and gold differences impact match results is good.
+Gold is a tangible resource in the game that allows teams to purchase items and gain an advantage.
+By quantifying the gold difference, we can obtain a direct measure of one team's advantage over another, providing link to potential match outcomes.

 [put the visualization of our hypothesis test here]

 <h2 id = "5"> Framing a Prediction Problem </h2>

-Building on previous exploration of [to fill in], we want to fo futher on the factors that affect game outcomes.
-Specifically, we want to predict the game "result" by utilizing statistical data from the 10 and 15-minute marks, the chosen ten champions, team ID, and player ID.
-This presents a binary classification problem, where our goal is to accurately forecast the match result based on these variables.
+Building on previous exploration of how experience and gold differences between teams impact the match results, we want to fo futher on the factors that affect game outcomes.
+Specifically, **we want to predict the game "result" by utilizing statistical data from the 10 and 15-minute marks, the chosen ten champions, team ID, and player ID**.
+This presents a **binary classification problem**, where our goal is to accurately forecast the match result based on these variables.

 <h2 id = "6"> Baseline Model </h2>

+<h3 id = "6.1"> Model and Features Description </h3>

-Our baseline model is a classifier model based on logistic regression.
+Our baseline model is a **classifier model based on logistic regression**.
 It will process one-hot encoding on the team side(blue and red) imformation, using the quantatitive data directly and fit into a logistic regression model with high regularization parameter.

-We have 12 quantitative feature "team_xpdiffat15", "top_xpdiffat15", "mid_xpdiffat15", "jng_xpdiffat15", "bot_xpdiffat15", "sup_xpdiffat15", "team_golddiffat15", "top_golddiffat15", "mid_golddiffat15", "jng_golddiffat15", "bot_golddiffat15", "sup_golddiffat15", "result"; 0 ordinal feature and 1 nominal feature "side" used.
+We have **12 quantitative feature** `team_xpdiffat15`, `top_xpdiffat15`, `mid_xpdiffat15`, `jng_xpdiffat15`, `bot_xpdiffat15`, `sup_xpdiffat15`, `team_golddiffat15`, `top_golddiffat15`, `mid_golddiffat15`, `jng_golddiffat15`, `bot_golddiffat15`, `sup_golddiffat15`, `result`; **0 ordinal feature** and **1 nominal feature** `side` used.

-Since categotrivcal data like "side" cannot be fed directly into logistic regression models.
-We one-hot encoded the "side" column, where we represneted the "blue" side with a value of 1 and the "red" side with a value of 0.
+Since categotrivcal data like `side` cannot be fed directly into logistic regression models.
+We one-hot encoded the `side` column, where we represneted the "blue" side with a value of 1 and the "red" side with a value of 0.
 This ensuring that the logistic regression model can accurately interpret and utilize the categorical information without assuming any ordinal relationship between categories.

-[confusion matrix]
+<iframe src="asset/baseline_cm.html" width="800" height="600" frameborder="0"> </iframe>

+<h3 id = "6.2"> Performance Evalution and Conclusion </h3>

-The performance of our current model has an accuracy rate of approximately 71%.
+The performance of our current model has an accuracy rate of **approximately 71%**.
 We believe it is relatively good but have more space to improve, especially considering the impact imposed by missing data.
 The prevalence of missing values in critical statistical data, particularly when entire rows of data are absent due to unreported metrics like kills, deaths, assists, and experience from certain matches, sinificantly reduces the model's ability to accurately predict outcomes based on incomplete data.

 To further enhance our model's accuracy, we can diversifying the feature set with additional predictive variables that are less susceptible to missingness.
 Specifically, we can incorporating champion selected by the ten players and the team's ID as classification features.

- <h3 id = "6.1"> Feature Statement</h3>
-nominal,ordinal,quantitive
- <h3 id = "6.2"> Model Description </h3>
- <h3 id = "6.3"> Performance Evalution </h3>
- <iframe src="asset/baseline_cm.html" width="800" height="600" frameborder="0"> </iframe>
- <h3 id = "6.4"> Conclusion </h3>

 <h2 id = "7"> Final Model </h2>

 To improve upon out baseline model, we added the champions choosen by the ten players and the team IDs different teams exhibit varying win rates, attributed to the distinct strengths, adaptability, and the synergies or counterplays of their chosen champions.

- <h3 id = "7.1"> New Features in Final Model </h3>
- <h3 id = "7.2"> Model Algorithm and hyperparameters </h3>

 ### Model selection
 We choose a stacking model based on **one logistics regression** and **one gradient boosting tree**.
 This decison come with the following consideration: